Website-2/zbp-language-services.github.io/index.md

 excerpt: "Interpreting and transcription services for market research moderators, consultants, agencies and LSPs."
 ---

-**This website is currently under development**, meaning that not all the links and pages work and not all the website text relates to ZBP Language Services.<br><br>
+**This website is currently under development**, meaning not all the links and pages work and not all the website text relates to ZBP Language Services.<br><br>
 Hi, I'm Zahra-Claire Bahrani-Peacock.
 I communicate the thoughts, emotions, reactions and cultural nuances behind spoken words fluently, efficiently and in a lively tone, helping product teams to gain clarity on the direction their product development or marketing campaign should take.<br><br><br>

 ### How I help<br>